BEng (Hons) Advanced Vehicle EngineeringSouthwark Campus

 - puzzle piece

-You'll adapt theoretical principles to solve real-world engineering problems very early on in your university career.
-This course covers:
+This engineering degree course focuses on sustainable development, future low-emission technologies and urban transportation.
+You can expect to adapt theoretical principles to solve real-world engineering problems very early on in your university career.
+After all, that’s what engineering is all about.

 - Engineering mathematics and modelling